-In Table~\ref{tab:timings}, we present the average time required to train one epoch using $BP$, $PC$, and Spiking Precision + Forward Update ($S+F$) across various tasks on a single H100 GPU.
+In Table~\ref{tab:timings_appendix}, we present the average time required to train one epoch using BP, PC, iPC, iPC with Spiking Precision (iPC + S) and PC with Spiking Precision and Forward Update (PC + S + F) across various tasks on a single H100 GPU.
 To eliminate the overhead associated with loading datasets into memory, we began timing from the fifth epoch onward, calculating the average duration across five consecutive epochs.
 We repeated this measurement process five times and report the mean and standard deviation of these five experimental runs.
 It is worth noting that the reported times for predictive coding suffer from an implementation bottleneck: despite the possibility of updating all the neural activities in parallel, our library does not allow that.
 This largely slows down our models when trained on deep architectures.

-\paragraph{Results.} From the table, we observe that $PC$ and our proposed $S+F$ method have comparable training times, but both are slower than $BP$, with this ratio increasing as the number of model layers increases, mostly for the bottleneck just described.
-During the forward pass, $BP$ and $PCNs$ ($PC$, $S+F$) perform identical computations, resulting in equivalent computational complexity.
-However, during the backward pass, $PCNs$ require updating the neuronal activations $x$ before updating weights $W$, with $x$ needing $T$ iterations of updates.
-The fact that the optimal value of $T$ is always equal to or slightly larger than the number of layers further explains why $PCNs$ are slower compared to $BP$ when the model depth increases, despite this not being as much of a bottleneck as the full parallelization of the operations.